 - If a property has no water position, it is questionable whether a water permit could be obtained in the future.

 - Currently, the only option is to transfer water from another parcel that already has a position.
-The conditions under which a transfer is allowed include: matching ownership on the sender and receiver parcels in the transfer, and retirement of either the sender parcel or an approved alternate parcel.
+The conditions under which a transfer is allowed include retirement of either the sender parcel or an approved alternate parcel.
 Transfers are limited to parcels with single-family residential water meters that meet certain size and location requirements.

 - If your property is smaller than 3,500 square feet (many single lots are only 1,750 sq. ft.) or is located in an area designated by San Luis Obispo County as Special Projects Area #1 (roughly Fern Canyon area to Romney Drive on Lodge Hill) or Special Project Area 2 (as depicted in Attachment "A" to Ordinance 02-2007), you cannot transfer water there.